Blog / What does it mean to be a woman—even a godly woman?

 Elizabeth Murphy

 Elizabeth Murphy has been following Christ since she was 17.
 Although this road has not always been straight, she has seen God’s hand in every detour.
-Elizabeth is blessed with and by her husband of 30 years, John, and 2 grown daughters.
+She is blessed with and by her husband, John, and growing family.
 As an educator, she has been able to feed her insatiable desire to learn every day and share learning with others.
 Elizabeth became a student of Womenary in 2016.
-From the Bible to theology to cozy mysteries, Elizabeth is always absorbed in reading.
+From the Bible to theology to cozy mysteries, She is always absorbed in reading.
 This still leaves time for enjoying travel with her husband, walking, old movies, and time with extended family and friends.
 Elizabeth loves to walk alongside fellow Christ-chasers—learning and laughing through life.

 Prev: Feeding On His Faithfulness